barrust/pyprobables/docs/source/code.rst

 Bloom Filters
 -------------

-Bloom Filters are a class of probabilistic data structures that guarantee a zero percent false negative rate and a predetermined false positive rate.
+Bloom Filters are a class of probabilistic data structures used for set operations.
+Bloom Filters guarantee a zero percent false negative rate and a predetermined false positive rate.

 BloomFilter
 +++++++++++++++++++++++++++++++